ToasterUwU/pycryptometer/README.md

 # pycryptometer - API Wrapper for "cryptometer.io"

 This is a small API Wrapper.
 It contains all the API endpoints that exist.
 This package will be updated whenever there are new endpoints.

+(Nope, not anymore since the API Devs promised to cooperate but revoked my premium access (that i needed for testing) and dont tell me about updates like they promised)

 # Usage